GNRI Class V

-The Great Northern Railway (Ireland) V class steam locomotives were 4-4-0 three-cylinder compound locomotives built in 1932 by Beyer, Peacock and Company.
+The Great Northern Railway V class steam locomotives were 4-4-0 three-cylinder compound locomotives built in 1932 by Beyer, Peacock & Company for the Great Northern Railway (Ireland).

 Design

 The V class was intended for the GNR's most important passenger service, the Dublin – Belfast expresses.
 The S and S2 Classes that had previously served the route were giving trouble as boiler pressure had been raised to increase power and performance.
-This increased maintenance (particularly with broken crank axles) and as a result the boiler pressure was brought back down.
-This obliged the GNR to develop a more powerful engine.
+This increased maintenance (particularly with broken crank axles) and as a result the boiler pressure was brought back down, obliging the GNR to develop a more powerful engine.

-George T Glover designed the resultant ‘V’ class with on-site experience learnt from the design teams for the British LMS Compound 4-4-0 compound locomotives.
+George Glover designed the resultant 'V' class with on-site experience learnt from the design teams for the British LMS Compound 4-4-0 compound locomotives.